stardust66/ng-lab-face-recognition/README.md

 I'm using David Sandberg's implementation of FaceNet (included as a submodule) and his pretrained weights.
 I'm also using OpenFace's wrapper around dlib's face detection and alignment.
 [OpenFace](http://cmusatyalab.github.io/openface/) is an open source face recognition module developed by Carnegie Mellon.
+To find out more about FaceNet, read the original paper on arxiv [here](https://arxiv.org/abs/1503.03832)